willpatterson/HOPSTACK/README.rst

 - Interfaces to popular sechudulers (Slurm, SGE)
 - Ad-hoc clustering with SSH

-As the LASubway project evolves, the planned features will likely evolve with it.
+As the LASubway project evolves, these planned features will likely evolve with it.
 This documentation will updated continuously as LAS is developed.

 Overview of Basic Structure:
 ============================